Socialist Party of Labour

 The Socialist Party of Labour (Partidul Socialist al Muncii, PSM) was a left wing-nationalist political party in Romania.
 The party was labelled as neo-communist.
 It was founded on 16 November 1990.
-The chairman of the party was Ilie Verdeţ, former Communist Prime Minister between 1979 and 1982, under Secretary General Nicolae Ceaușescu.
+The chairman of the party was Ilie Verdeţ, former Communist Prime Minister between 1979 and 1982, under General Secretary Nicolae Ceaușescu.
+The PSM was a self-proclaimed successor of the Romanian Communist Party.

+After brief success in the mid-1990s, the party lost its representation in parliament, and in 2003, merged into the Social Democratic Party (PSD); members who objected to the fusion formed a splinter group, called the Socialist Alliance Party (PSR).